verdaccio/website/docs/caching.md

     maxage: 30m
 ```

 Increasing the value of `maxage` in each `uplink` remotes will be asked less frequently.
-This might be a valid stragegy if
+This might be a valid strategy if
 you don't update dependencies so often.

 ## Using the memory instead the hardrive

 Sometimes caching packages is not a critical step, rather than route packages from different registries and achieving
 faster build times.
-There are two plugins that avoid write in a phisical hardrive at all using the memory.
+There are two plugins that avoid write in a physical hard drive at all using the memory.

 ```bash
   npm install -g verdaccio-auth-memory